ltw-webdev-4/curriculum/merging-teammate-work.md

       icon: "person-2"
       label: "Dev"
     before: |
-      The next step is to request permission from the code owner to merge your changes into the master branch.
+      **Working on your teammate’s repo.** The next step is to request permission from the code owner to merge your changes into the master branch.
 On GitHub this is called a “Pull request”, which I think is a slightly confusing term, I prefer to call it a “Merge request”.

       ![](create-pull-request.jpg)